|

 phones, and surrounding cell phone technology (i.e. cell phone towers),

-it's certainly wise to keep an eye on things...so to speak.
+it's certainly wise to keep an ear open to the news.

 If you're still uneasy, see